Written by Rebecca Peters-Golden

 - Reduce the heat slightly and add the garlic and cook for 30 seconds until aromatic

-- Stir in the thyme, paprika, chipotle, cayenne, red pepper flakes, salt, and pepper and cook for just a bit more—make sure not to burn the garlic at this stage, since you'll cook the heck out of the whole pot in a little while.
+- Stir in the thyme, paprika, chipotle pepper, salt, and pepper and cook for just a bit more—make sure not to burn the garlic at this stage, since you'll cook the heck out of the whole pot in a little while.

 - Bring the heat back up to medium and add the ground turkey or pork.
 Brown the meat, stirring to break it up into small pieces.